Ms. Meyers is the proud mom of two sons, one of whom is gay. They teach her lessons about compassion, tolerance, and acceptance every day.

 In this video, gays and lesbians give straight folks a sampling of the annoying questions that they get asked

 Final Thoughts: Get to Know the Whole Person and Stop Obsessing That He's Gay

 Dr. Mark McCormack, co-director at the Centre for Sex, Gender, and Sexualities at Durham University, says human sexual desires have not changed much over time, contrary to popular belief.
 What has changed, he states, is the belief that sexuality is black or white, gay or straight.
 McCormack comments, “the idea that sexuality isn't categorical but a continuum is increasingly recognized.”

-While some kids may be experimenting with their sexuality as a cry for attention, my son is definitely not one of them.
-When relatives ask me this question, I feel bad for them because they missed out on knowing a really awesome kid.
+While some kids may be experimenting with their sexuality to get attention, my son is definitely not one of them.
+When relatives think that about him, I feel bad for them because they missed out on knowing a really awesome kid.
 Perhaps, deep down, that's why all these questions are hurtful.
-If these relatives really care about my son and want to be a part of his life, they'd take him to dinner and talk with him, not ask me questions behind his back.
+If these relatives really cared about my son and wanted to be a part of his life, they'd take him to dinner, talk with him, and not ask me questions behind his back.
 They'd get to know him as a complete person as I do.
-After all, all moms want their kids to be seen and loved for who they truly are, whether gay or straight.
+After all, moms and dads want their kids to be seen and loved for who they truly are, whether gay or straight.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.